Daniel Funke

 Daniel Funke (born 23 July 1981) is a German journalist.
 Since 2019 he has been the head of the Berlin office and lobbyist at BurdaVerlag, a division of German media company Hubert Burda Media.

 From 2002 to 2009, he studied German studies ("Germanistik") and history at Humboldt-Universität Berlin.
 Between 2004 and 2007, he also worked at the private TV channel Sat.
 1 and the magazine Blitz ("Flash").
 In 2007, he became an editor at Bunte, a German people magazine, and in 2012, the head of its Berlin office.

 Personal life

 Funke has been married to German politician and former federal secretary of health Jens Spahn (CDU) since 2017.
+Funke and Spahn had a child via surrogacy in the United States in July 2026.